module NASON

 Hash(String, Int32).from_nason(json_text) # => {"x" => 1, "y" => 2}

-Serializing is achieved by invoking to_nason
+Serializing is achieved by invoking to_nason, which returns a String, or

 require "nason"